-The following guest post is courtesy of Amram Margalit, content manager at Leverate.
+The following article was written by Amram Margalit, content manager at Leverate.

 You may have been thinking about whether to click on that “Deactivate Account” button in your Facebook page, what with the recent controversies surrounding the social media giant.
 From privacy issues to data misuse, Facebook is seeing big brands and personalities deleting their accounts.
 But is this the right move for your business?

 Facebook has proven to be an effective platform for content marketing.
 Many have ventured to say that if a brand is not on Facebook, it doesn’t exist.
 But with the issues putting the social media brand under heavy scrutiny, its value is being questioned by brands and companies all over the world.

 The most recent affair has to deal with misuse of data, with a whistleblower revealing the leak of 87 million users’ information to the now infamous Cambridge Analytica.
 Previous to this it was revealed that Russia was meddling in the 2016 U.S. presidential election, when Facebook admitted to deleting fake accounts created to influence results.

 The string of controversies prompted Mark Zuckerberg to appear before a Senate committee.
 While the government and Zuckerberg mull over the framework for policing the platform, you’ve got your own thinking to do.

 There are 70 million businesses on Facebook that use the platform to access consumers and promote and advertise products and services.
 Marketing on this platform is signing up for free access to millions in your target market – Facebook has over 2 billion monthly users, which you could tap as potential customers.